ACruz-42/F24_Team1_CapstoneDemo/Project Proposal Draft2.md

 During the competition the robot will need to be able to detect the white lines that denote the starting area, the 5 telemetry zones, and the path in and out of the cave, and interpret the lines in a useful way pertaining to the competition.
 The robot must also be able to detect the astral material and the shipping containers.
 The robot must be able to detect the white lines, the astral materials, and the shipping containers in both illuminated and dark environments.
 The robot must be able to mark and remember the locations of the shipping containers, the astral materials, and the white lines so that it can plan an efficient path to collect the astral material and place it in the shipping containers.

+### Emergency Stop

+As stated in the game Rule R04, each robot competing in the match must have a clearly marked emergency stop button/switch.
+This is also a safe method of ethics to follow for autonomous machines as stated in NFPA 79-10: NFPA 79 Section 10 [6] outlines Emergency-Stop system Requirement for industrial machinery.
+The Robot’s E-stop will be based on the code identified in the reference.

 ## Specifications

 1)	The robot shall act autonomously.
 Rule G08 [2].